Skyhawks edge Tigers, make top seed claim

 Man was slated to play at Westside on Thursday night.
 The Billies host Oak Hill on Friday at 7 and head to Van on April 24.

-Paul Adkins is the Sports Editor of the Logan Banner.
-Follow him on Twitter at @PAdkinsBanner or email him at padkins@hdmediallc.com
+Paul Adkins is the sports editor of the Logan Banner.
+Follow him on Twitter @PAdkinsBanner or email him at padkins@hdmediallc.com.